Third Marx cabinet: Establishment

-Establishment

 Chancellor Hans Luther (an independent) resigned on 13 May 1926 following a controversy over allowing the use in certain foreign locations of the black-white-red trade flag, which was similar to the former imperial flag.

 When Luther refused to remain in office in a caretaker capacity, President Paul von Hindenburg appointed Reichswehr Minister Otto Gessler of the German Democratic Party (DDP) interim chancellor and asked him to form a new government.
 Since the Social Democratic Party (SPD) was unwilling to tolerate a minority cabinet led by Gessler, the parliamentary group of the Centre Party then asked Konrad Adenauer, mayor of Cologne, to come to Berlin.
 Adenauer was unwilling to build a temporary minority cabinet as a stepping stone to an eventual grand coalition and wanted instead to create a majority government that included the SPD.
 Speaking for the German People's Party (DVP), its parliamentary leader Ernst Scholz refused to entertain the idea of a coalition with the SPD for the foreseeable future due to domestic policy disagreements.
 He would rather have seen a move to include the right-wing German National People's Party (DNVP) in a future government and as a possible interim move towards a "neutral" technocratic cabinet with no links to the SPD.
 Adenauer therefore gave up his efforts within a day of having started the talks (15 May).

-The same day, during a meeting of the caretaker cabinet, Gustav Stresemann (DVP), mentioned Minister of Justice Wilhelm Marx (Centre) as a potential new chancellor.
+The same day, during a meeting of the caretaker cabinet, Gustav Stresemann (DVP) mentioned Minister of Justice Wilhelm Marx (Centre) as a potential new chancellor.
 In the evening, Hindenburg asked Marx to form a new cabinet.
 Before the Centre Party was willing to agree, they asked the DVP for clarification regarding the outlook for an eventual majority government.
 The parliamentary groups of the two parties came to an agreement on 16 May.
 It stated the intent of both sides to expand the coalition as soon as possible to make up a majority in the Reichstag, with the stipulation that the only parties that they would consider were those that accepted the binding nature of current international agreements and that supported the government's foreign policy.
 The DVP hoped for an eventual compromise on the part of the DNVP regarding its opposition to Stresemann's foreign policy that would allow its inclusion in the government.
-The DDP and Centre viewed the new minority government as a stand-in until a majority including the SPD could be formed.
+The DDP and Centre viewed the new minority government as a stand-in until a majority, including the SPD, could be formed.

-A day later a new cabinet was announced.
+A day later, a new cabinet was announced.
 All the ministers of the second Luther cabinet kept their positions.
 Marx left the Justice and Occupied Territories portfolios vacant (with himself as caretaker) in case the grand coalition should prove possible once the referendum on the expropriation of the princes was out of the way.
 Only when that hope proved elusive due to the opposition of the Social Democrats to the government's position on the expropriation issue did Marx appoint Johannes Bell (Centre) as minister of Justice and ask him to serve as caretaker for the Occupied Territories.